-Joachim Luther has almost forty years of experier in research and development of renewable energies.
-His main areas of focus are solar electricity generation, solar and energy efficient buildings a sustainable energy systems based on renewable energy sources.
+Joachim Luther has almost forty years of experience in research and development of renewable energies.
+His main areas of focus are solar electricity generation, solar and energy efficient buildings and sustainable energy systems based on renewable energy sources.

-In photovoltaic energy conversion, his main focus was on silicon wafer-based solar cells and module photovoltaic energy converters under optical concentration (CPV) based on III-V semiconductors a organic photovoltaics.
-In PV system technology, activities on smart power electronics (including th use of novel semiconductors) and the field of ene weather forecasting may be highlighted.
-Fraunhof ISE was and is an important industry-oriented R&D institute in these fields and holds many world records in efficiency and cost-reducing technologies.
+In photovoltaic energy conversion, his main focus was on silicon wafer-based solar cells and modules, photovoltaic energy converters under optical concentration (CPV) based on III-V semiconductors and organic photovoltaics.
+In PV system technology, his activities on smart power electronics (including the use of novel semiconductors) and the field of energy weather forecasting may be highlighted.
+Fraunhofer ISE was and is an important industry-oriented R&D institute in these fields and holds many world records in efficiency and cost-reducing technologies.

 At the University of Oldenburg under Joachim Luther, the energy autonomous laboratory "Energielabor" was realized in 1982.
-Under his direction, Fraunhofer ISE moved into a modern, energyefficient laboratory building in 2001 and a complete R&D manufacturing line for silicon wafer PV cells (industry size) was inaugurated in 2006 at Fraunhofer ISE.
+Under his direction, Fraunhofer ISE moved into a modern, energy-efficient laboratory building in 2001 and a complete R&D manufacturing line for silicon wafer PV cells (industry size) was inaugurated in 2006 at Fraunhofer ISE.

-nce In 2005, Joachim Luther won the German Environ- mental Award of the Deutsche Bundesstiftung Umwelt and the International Rheinland Prize for and Environmental Protection.
+In 2005, Joachim Luther won the German Environmental Award of the Deutsche Bundesstiftung Umwelt and the International Rheinland Prize for Environmental Protection.
 In 2006, he received the Fraunhofer Coin "for outstanding merits within the Fraunhofer society".
-In 2008 he was recognized by TIME magazine as Hero of the Environment, and S in 2009, he won the Achievement through Action les, Award of the International Solar Energy Society ۱- (ISES). and his Since 2006, Joachim Luther is Professor Emeritus at he the University of Freiburg and Director Emeritus of ergy the Fraunhofer Institute for Solar Energy Systems ofer ISE, Freiburg.
+In 2008 he was recognized by TIME magazine as Hero of the Environment, and in 2009, he won the Achievement through Action Award of the International Solar Energy Society (ISES).

+Since 2006, Joachim Luther is Professor Emeritus at the University of Freiburg and Director Emeritus of the Fraunhofer Institute for Solar Energy Systems ISE, Freiburg.